guisantosalves/slack-clone/README.md

-# Getting Started with Create React App and Redux
+# Getting Started with React and Redux

 <p>I am working on this project now</p>